precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 - Replace mapping constraint `scaled-consistent` with `scaled-consistent-surface`.
 - Replace `<use-mesh provide="true" ... />` with `<provide-mesh ... />`, and `<use-mesh provide="false" ... />` with `<receive-mesh ... />`.
 - Replace `<extraplation-order value="2" />` in `<coupling-scheme>` with `<extraplation-order value="1" />` or simply remove it.
+- Remove all timings in the mapping configuration `<mapping: ... timing="initial/onadvance/ondemand" />` completely.

 <!--
 - Remove actions `scale-by-computed-dt-part-ratio` and `scale-by-computed-dt-ratio`.